Adult ADHD Diagnosis and Treatment

 The people in blue are audience members.

 Natalie: Good evening.
 I'm Natalie, your moderator for tonight's ADHD chat conference.
 I want to welcome everyone to the HealthyPlace.com website.
 Our social network is fairly new in the Internet, but already we have several thousand people who have signed up.
-The social network is a place for people with mental health conditions as well as their family members and friends to meet each other, maintain blogs and provide and get support, and it's free to join.
+A social network is a place for people with mental health conditions as well as their family members and friends to meet each other, maintain blogs and provide and get support, and it's free to join.

 Our guest is Dr. Lenard Adler, director of the Adult ADHD Program at New York University Medical Center and author of Scattered Minds: Hope and Help for Adults with Attention Deficit Hyperactivity Disorder.